AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 The main steps for this use case are as follows:

 1. Create the audience to use for testing.
-1. Build a worklow to target profiles and send the newsletter.
+1. Build a workflow to target profiles and send the newsletter.
 1. Configure the message's profile substitutions.
 1. Preview the message using targeted profiles.
 1. Send proofs.